-- 1. clinical
+1. clinical

 - 2. nursing skills laboratories

 - 3. exams

 - 4. simulated experiences

 A student unable to attend any of the above must contact the instructor prior to the clinical experience, clinical orientation, nursing skills laboratory, and/or exams.
 Failure to do so will result in a failure for that missed experience.
-Prior notification does not necessarily assure an excused absence. (rev. 2020)
+Prior notification does not necessarily assure an excused absence or ability to make up missed activity. (rev. 2022)